435-590-9498

 Analogy:

 Known as Commander Jeltz to his friends (if he had any), this is a BIG and simplistic bruiser of a telescope.
-It slews and focuses like the ancient bureaucrat he is -- manually, at one point it had a guidance system but when it inevitably broke there was no money in any future budget to repair it.
-So if you listen closely you might just hear some horrible poetry as you steer it about the sky.
-But those aren't sounds of frustration so much as rationalization because for Jeltz like any bureaucrat, the work is it's own reward.
+It slews and focuses like the ancient bureaucrat he is -- manually.
+At one point it had a guidance system, but when it inevitably broke there was no money in any future budget to repair it.
+So if you listen closely, you might just hear some horrible poetry as you steer it about the sky.
+But those aren't sounds of frustration so much as rationalization because for Jeltz, like any bureaucrat, the work is its own reward.

 Picture